Atticus29/pcc_biology_101/syllabus.md

 #### Textbook and Lab Manual

-TODO
 - Biology 101 PCC Laboratory Manual, Fifth edition, Hayden McNeil, 2014.
-- Life on Earth BI 101 CUSTOM F17 TODO
+- Pearson Custom Library for the Biological Sciences.
+Audesirk et al. 2017.
+Biology: Life on Earth with Physiology.

 #### Computer Resources
 Computer labs for student use are located on campus.